 People can engage with you by ‘Subscribing’ to your channel, turning the ‘Bell’ notification on, ‘Liking’ your video or by sharing it.

 Social Media can act as a huge catalyst of growth for your business.
 In today’s time, having an online presence on social media is a necessity.
-If you’re not visible on any social media platforms, your chances of reaching out to the maximum amount of potential customers is absolutely zero.
+If you’re not visible on any social media platforms, your chances of reaching out to the maximum amount of potential customers are absolutely zero.

 It doesn’t matter what kind of business you’re in, having a social media presence can instantly give you the ability to reach the maximum number of potential customers or audience.